- applied for by an individual researcher

 For technical reasons, a small funding decision has been made for your application, usually amounting to one (1) euro.
 The sum is not intended to be withdrawn.

-If you have also applied for a travel grant to family members, it will be regarded as having been received when you send a request for payment to the Academy.
+If you have also applied for a travel grant to family members, it will be regarded as having been received when you send a request for payment (PDF) to us.